 Quantization

-- replaces with vector from a finite set
+- replaces the input vector with the closest vector from a finite dictionary of vectors called codebook

-- backward pass uses Gumbal softmax over the codebook
+- during training, backward pass uses Gumbal softmax over the codebook to propagate gradient

 Wav2vec Quantization works